-A History of Authorisation Tokens
+A History of Authentication Tokens

 Consider passwords.
 Typically, they involve:

-User generation.
+- User generation.
 Someone comes up with a combination of letters, numbers, and symbols.

-Memory.
+- Memory.
 The person must keep that unique combination in their mind.

-Repetition.
+- Repetition.
 Whenever the user needs to access something, the password has to be entered.

 Password theft is common.
 In fact, one of the first documented cases of password theft happened all the way back in 1962.
 People can't remember all of their passwords, so they resort to tricks, such as:

-Writing them all down.
+- Writing them all down.
 Loose pieces of paper filled with passwords are security nightmares.

-Repeating them.
+- Repeating them.
 People tend to use the same password in multiple places.
 If one password is discovered, many accounts may be vulnerable.

-Slightly changing them.
+- Slightly changing them.
 People change one letter or number when prompted to update a password.

 Passwords also require server authentication.
 Each time the person logs on, the computer creates a record of the transaction.
 Memory load increases accordingly.

-Token authorisation is different.
+Token authentication is different.